 - Have them pay your fees.

 - Transmit the return (after they leave or while they are in the office, depending on how you want to schedule your e-file transmissions).

 - Retrieve the ACK.

-- Provide your client with proof of acceptance (by FAX is acceptable).
+- Provide your client with proof of acceptance (FAX or email is acceptable).

-- In your computer, by scanning the document and saving as a Portable Document Format (.pdf) or image file, or
+- In your computer, by scanning the document and saving as a Portable Document Format (.pdf) or image file

 - By paper, keeping a copy in your client files.